IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Forms
 =====

-Forms fulfill various different functions across the site, but we try to style them consistently.
+Forms fulfill various functions across the site, but we try to style them consistently.
 We use the `.form-horizontal` layout, which uses `.form-group` to create a grid of rows for the labels and inputs.
-The constent style of forms is maintained using the `Forms component <http://getbootstrap.com/css/#forms>`__ from Bootstrap.
+The consistent style of forms is maintained using the `Forms component <http://getbootstrap.com/css/#forms>`__ from Bootstrap.
 Form elements like the `InputText component <https://www.primefaces.org/showcase/ui/input/inputText.xhtml>`__ from PrimeFaces are kept looking clean and consistent across each page.

 *TO-DO...* Fix tooltips.
 Add real XHTML not the generated HTML.
 Should more sections talk about the PrimeFaces components?